tuya/iot-server/README.md

 # General Management Portal
 ## Overview

-General Management Portal implements the industry capabilities of the cloud, flexibly integrates and extends the IoT applications.
+General Management Portal is a general management applications that implements the industry capabilities of the cloud, flexibly integrates and extends the IoT applications.

 This portal is linked with `projectCode` of projects on the [Cloud Development Platform](https://iot.tuya.com/cloud/).
 You need to log in with the user information corresponding to the `projectCode`, including the following items: